 - Communicate effectively in the workplace.

-A program application (separate from the admission application to the college) must be submitted by certified mail no later than August 1st for Fall cohort admission.
+A program application (separate from the admission application to the college) must be submitted by certified mail no later than August 1st (of every year) for Fall cohort admission.

 HIT is a Fall program cohort start.
 Students wishing to enroll in the Health Information Technology Program must meet all prerequisites and application requirements for acceptance to St. Philip's College and the Health Sciences Department.
 In addition, the student must apply to the program as outlined below in the "Application and Selection Process" section.
 Students requiring developmental courses must have completed all of these courses in order to be eligible for application to the program.

 Students electing specialization in the Health Information Technology (HIT) program must meet all admission requirements for acceptance to St. Philip's College: to include completion of AlamoEnroll if new to the college and/or ApplyTexas; receipt of Banner ID.